 Only global administrators and promotion administrators can change the deployment configuration.
 See more about privileges in the Authorization section.

-The “Deployment Configuration” section of an environment dialog, allows you to configure how a deployment will work when this environment participates as the deployment target.
+The “Deployments” section of an environment dialog, allows you to configure how a deployment will work when this environment participates as the deployment target.

 Before enabling deployments on an environment, you should have a good understanding on how they work.
 In the section Deploying Revisions there is a detailed explanation on deployments and examples of the different strategies working.